July 31, 2003

-Art history, optics and scientific debate-- Media Technology --
+Art history, optics and scientific debate

 Our Chief Scientist, David Stork, has been doing some side research the past few years in art history.
 In particular he's been assessing a theory that artist David Hockney presents in his book "Secret Knowledge": that artists as early as 1430 have secretly used optical devices such as mirrors and lenses to help them create their almost photo-realistic paintings.